 It's a big reason we've included both of these cards on the list of the best credit cards for Delta flyers.

-What are Delta Medallion Qualification Dollars (MQDs)?
+What About Delta Medallion Qualification Dollars (MQDs)?

 Earning an MQD Waiver with Credit Cards